The Garden Grazer

 Home » Recipes » Sauce + Seasoning

-Jun 19, 2022 by Kaitlin
+Jun 19, 2022 by Kaitlin · 4 Comments

 This easy Fresh Garden Salsa recipe only takes 10 minutes!
 Super refreshing and great with tortilla chips or spooned on your favorite Mexican-inspired dishes.
 (Vegan, gluten-free, oil-free.)

-Ingredients for Garden Salsa
+Ingredients for Fresh Garden Salsa

 • Garlic cloves: Feel free to add more or less depending on how much you enjoy the flavor.
-The raw onion and garlic flavors do mellow a bit after the salsa chills in the fridge.
+The raw onion and garlic flavors mellow a bit after the salsa chills in the fridge.

 • Fresh cilantro

 • Ground cumin: This adds a slightly earthy, warm flavor to accent the salsa.
-However feel free to omit if you're not a fan of cumin.

 Customizing

-Make it spicy: This is a fairly mild recipe depending on how spicy your jalapeno is.
-Spice it up with more jalapeno, cayenne pepper, chipotle peppers in adobo sauce, or canned medium/hot diced green chiles to taste.
+Make it spicy: This is a fairly mild recipe depending on how spicy your jalapeño is.
+Spice it up with more jalapeño, cayenne pepper, chipotle peppers in adobo sauce, or canned medium/hot diced green chiles to taste.

 Other flavors: Try fresh lemon juice instead of lime juice, more garlic or even roasted garlic, shallots, green onions (scallions), or a splash of apple cider vinegar.
 You can also add a hint of sweetness with 1/2 teaspoon agave or your own favorite sweetener.